-Pending continued resourcing, the Air Force plans to expand the program for 250 students in 2019 and 500 in 2020.
+Pending continued resourcing, the Air Force plans to expand the program for more students and with additional universities in the coming years.

 Current partnering universities are: